Fabian Bruskewitz: Views

-Opposition to LGBT rights
+Orthodox Catholic Views on Sexuality

-In 1997 Bruskewitz publicly opposed attempts from other bishops within the United States Conference of Catholic Bishops (USCCB) to reach out to parents trying to cope with LGBT children through the pastoral document, "All our children".
-He called the document a “Calamity and frightening disaster” and advised other Catholics to ignore or oppose it.
+In 1997, Bruskewitz publicly opposed attempts from other bishops within the United States Conference of Catholic Bishops (USCCB) to reach out to parents trying to cope with LGBTQ children through the pastoral document, "All our children".
+He called the document a “...calamity and frightening disaster...” and advised Catholics to ignore or oppose it.

-Bruskewitz believes that most sexual abuse by Catholic priests is against adolescent boys and rooted in "society's acceptance of homosexuality".
-He has emphasized therefore that gay men should never be permitted into the priesthood because it encourages temptation as "priests are regularly in close proximity with children and young men".
-He failed to persuade the USCCB to commission a study to examine potential links between sexual abuse by priests and allowing gay men into Catholic seminaries.
-The John Jay College of Criminal Justice in New York City was instead commissioned by the USCCB to study sexual abuse by priests.
-Their most recent report is The Causes and Context of Sexual Abuse of Minors by Catholic Priests in the United States, 1950-2010.
+Bruskewitz believes that most sexual abuse by Catholic priests is against adolescent boys and is rooted in "society's acceptance of homosexuality".
+He has emphasized therefore that bishops should never accept gay men into the priesthood because it encourages temptation as "priests are regularly in close proximity with children and young men".
+He attempted to persuade the USCCB to commission a study to examine potential links between sexual abuse by priests and allowing gay men into Catholic seminaries.
+The USCCB instead commissioned John Jay College of Criminal Justice in New York City to study sexual abuse by priests.
+Their report, The Causes and Context of Sexual Abuse of Minors by Catholic Priests in the United States, 1950-2010, was published in 2011.

-In 2016, Bruskewitz described the practices of anal sex by gay men as a degeneration and a perversion that is "repulsive to normal human beings".
+In 2016, Bruskewitz described the practice of anal sex by gay men as a degeneration and a perversion that is "repulsive to normal human beings".

 National guidelines on sex-abuse programs

-Bruskewitz has been occasionally at odds with the USCCB For example, he rejected an audit by the USCCB National Review Board of his plans to implement national guidelines on sex-abuse programs, making reference to both the Review Board and Patricia O'Donnell Ewers, the former president of Pace University:
+Bruskewitz was occasionally at odds with the USCCB.
+For example, he rejected an audit by the USCCB National Review Board of his plans to implement national guidelines on sex-abuse programs, making reference to both the Review Board and Patricia O'Donnell Ewers, the former president of Pace University:

 Some woman named Patricia O'Donnell Ewers, who is the chair of something called 'A National Review Board for the Protection of Children and Young People,' has said that her board 'calls for strong fraternal correction of the Diocese of Lincoln.'
 The Diocese of Lincoln has nothing to be corrected for, since the Diocese of Lincoln is and has always been in full compliance with all laws of the Catholic Church and with all civil laws...The Diocese of Lincoln does not see any reason for the existence of Ewers and her organization.

-The issue brought the Diocese of Lincoln to national attention.
-Bruskewitz was the only one of 195 bishops who refused to sign the USCCB Charter for the Protection of Children and Young People.
-He suggested that the sexual abuse crisis in the Catholic church is linked to clerical dissent from Catholic sexual ethics more broadly dating to dissent from the papal encyclical, Humanae Vitae", which reaffirmed Catholic teaching on artificial birth control.
+The issue brought the diocese to national attention.
+Bruskewitz was the only one of 195 American bishops who refused to sign the USCCB Charter for the Protection of Children and Young People.
+He suggested that the sexual abuse crisis in the Catholic church was linked to clerical dissent from Catholic sexual ethics more broadly dating to dissent from the papal encyclical, Humanae Vitae", which reaffirmed Catholic teaching on artificial birth control.

 1996 decree of automatic excommunication

-Bruskewitz gained national attention in 1996 for decreeing automatic excommunication on Catholics in the Diocese of Lincoln for membership in the following groups.
+Bruskewitz gained national attention in 1996 for decreeing automatic excommunication on Catholics in the diocese for membership in the following groups.
 In his statement, he asserted "Membership in these organizations or groups is always perilous to the Catholic Faith and most often is totally incompatible with the Catholic Faith."